 If you decide to hire an in-demand web designer, you’ll have to be okay will waiting longer for your site.
 You’ll have to also understand that the more complex your project, the longer it will take to finish.

 While your designer is working on your project, they will also require frequent communication with you to keep the project moving.
-They may have requirements for you approving the design at several stages or responding to their questions when problems arise.
+They may have requirements for you to approve the design at several stages or responding to their questions when problems arise.
 Not being available to communicate readily can cause the project to take longer.

 On average, web design projects take about 14 weeks but can be shorter or longer due to complexity and the demand for the designer.